Parameter memory (Parameter Store)

 For the IMAP event source, the IMAP server, IMAP port and the user name can be defined in the properties of the element on the "Email server" tab.

-Clicking on any of the small downward-pointing arrows on the right opens a menu in which you can select whether the respective value should be saved with the process (default) or obtained from the parameter store; if you select "From parameter store", the respective edit field becomes a selection list from which you can select the desired parameter.
+If you click on the small downward-pointing arrow on the right, a menu opens in which you can select whether the respective value should be saved with the process (default) or obtained from the parameter store; if you select "From parameter store", the respective input field becomes a selection list from which you can select the desired parameter.
 The name of the parameter is then saved in the process.

-If you have selected the "From parameter store" menu, the respective icon to the right of the "IMAP server", "IMAP port" or "User name" fields changes to a different icon .
+If you have selected the "From parameter memory" menu, the respective icon to the right of the "IMAP server", "IMAP port" or "User name" fields changes to another icon.
 Clicking on this opens a dialog in which existing parameters can be edited and new parameters can be created.

 Select parameters